 Most hotels and resorts in Hawaii won’t provide this and charge a premium to purchase, so make sure to bring yours from home.
 Skin cancer is for real!
 We recommend ordering some online before leaving the house, as you’ll pay high prices for low-quality sunblocks once you’re in Hawaii.

 We highly recommend getting an eco-friendly sun cream that does not contain harmful chemicals.
 They’re mineral-based and usually only cost a few dollars more to help protect our oceans.
-Also, Hawaii is the first state in the U.S. to ban the old Oxybenzone-based sunblocks anyway!
-You don’t want to be that person who brings the bad products over from the mainland.
+Also, Hawaii is the first state in the U.S. to ban Oxybenzone-based sunblocks!
+You don’t want to be the person who brings bad products over from the mainland.

 Packing Cubes